-Curing is marked by a sustained drop in temperature back into the mesophilic range.
-As the pile cools down, fungi the system in which human foods are produced, they are at a high risk of containing human pathogens, fungi, and bacteria.^a For this reason, it is of utmost importance that certain composting sites monitor temperatures and follow the Process to Further Reduce Pathogens (PFRP) time-temperature protocols.
+According to the U.S. Composting Council, because food residuals have high moisture content, and due to the system in which human foods are produced, they are at a high risk of containing human pathogens, fungi, and bacteria.^a For this reason, it is of utmost importance that certain composting sites monitor temperatures and follow the Process to Further Reduce Pathogens (PFRP) time-temperature protocols.
 This includes sites processing animal manures and food scraps from more than one household, or producing compost for sale or food production.